Essay guidelines

 Kate Chopin does a great job portraying the oppression the domestic life and the marriage institution have on women.
 Opinion: Start the analysis by presenting your personal view of the work.
 In a particularly short word count, she successfully makes the reader feel many different feelings, making us understand how a woman who is stuck in the domestic sphere feels.
 During the part where Louise Mallard opens her windows and looks at the birds and the beautiful weather we can clearly see how she has embraced a new perspective in life even in a relatively short amount of time.
 Explanation: Refer to the original text in order to explain the work in detail.
 Make sure to remind the reader about certain events in the work.

-Checklist for your analysis paragraph
+Checklist for analysis paragraphs

 - Have you stated what you liked and disliked about the work/event?